-If you are behind a corporate proxy or firewall, the gcloud command-line tool may not be able to access the internet with its default settings.
+If you are behind a corporate proxy or firewall, the Google Cloud CLI might not be able to access the internet with its default settings.

-The interactive Cloud SDK installers download components from the internet as part of the installation process, which may not work correctly if you are behind a proxy or firewall.
+The interactive gcloud CLI installers download components from the internet as part of the installation process, which might not work correctly if you're behind a proxy or firewall.

-For a simpler installation process when proxy configuration is necessary, use one of the self-contained versioned archives to install the Cloud SDK.
-All previous versions of the Cloud SDK are also available to download from the downloads archive.
+For a simpler installation process when proxy configuration is necessary, use one of the self-contained versioned archives to install the gcloud CLI.
+All previous versions of the gcloud CLI are also available to download from the downloads archive.

-Once you have the SDK installed, proxy settings can be configured via Cloud SDK
+After you have the gcloud CLI installed, proxy settings can be

 To start, set the type of proxy you are using and the address and port on which to reach it: